Christmas Offer

 The process through which the physical certificates of an investor are converted to an equivalent number of securities in an electronic form and are credited into the BO’s (beneficial owner) account held with his DP(Depository Participant) is dematerialisation.

 For obtaining the dematerialised physical securities, one has to fill in a DRF, the Demat Request Form, which is available with the DP (Depository participant).
-Then, the filled form along with the physical certificates which are to be dematerialised needs to be submitted.
-For each ISIN, separate DRF has to be filled.
+Then, the filled form, along with the physical certificates that are to be dematerialised, needs to be submitted.
+For each ISIN, a separate DRF has to be filled.

 All the required steps for the process of dematerialisation are outlined below: